Minnesota Humanities Center

 Recognizing the end of the Vietnam War, Secret War in Laos, and Southeast Asian conflict

-This 50th Anniversary Joint Commemoration honors the intertwined histories of the Vietnam War, Secret War in Laos, and Southeast Asian conflict and their lasting impacts on the Cambodian, Lao, Hmong, Vietnamese communities and Minnesota Veterans.
-Rooted in remembrance and inclusion, this statewide effort brings together Minnesotans across generations, cultures, and geographies to deepen public understanding, elevate voices, and create space for shared learning and healing.
+The 50th Joint Commemoration honored the intertwined histories of the Vietnam War, Secret War in Laos, and Southeast Asian conflict and their lasting impacts on the Cambodian, Lao, Hmong, Vietnamese communities and Minnesota Vietnam Veterans.
+Rooted in remembrance and inclusion, this statewide effort brought together Minnesotans across generations, cultures, and geographies to deepen public understanding, elevate voices, and create space for shared learning and healing.

 Questions?